mikelove/avgtxlength/README.md

 ## Dividing out the geometric mean

-As the count based methods have an intercept on the log scale, and the effect of effective length on counts is multiplicative, we can divide each row by it's geometric median to produce a matrix which is centered on zero in the log scale.
+As the count based methods have an intercept on the log scale, and the effect of gene length on counts is multiplicative, we can divide each row by it's geometric median to produce a matrix which is centered on zero in the log scale.